 Department: the Massachusetts Department of Elementary and Secondary Education.

-Educator: a person who has been issued a professional license as defined by 603 CMR 7.02.
+Educator: a person who has been issued a Professional license as defined by 603 CMR 7.02.

+Educator Plan: shall mean plans developed as part of each educator's evaluation pursuant to 603 CMR 35.00.

 Endorsement: A supplementary credential issued to an educator licensed under 603 CMR 7.00, or a credential issued to an individual otherwise required by law or regulation to obtain such credential, indicating satisfactory knowledge and skill to perform services in the area(s) specified.

 Inactive License: a license that is not renewed within five years of its issuance or most recent renewal, whichever is later.
-A license that is not renewed is deemed inactive for up to five consecutive years.

-Individual Professional Development Plan: a five year plan developed by an educator that outlines the professional development activities for the renewal of the educator's license(s).
+Individual Professional Development Plan: a five year plan developed by an educator that outlines the professional development activities for the renewal of the educator's license(s) or a series of Educator Plans reflecting such activities.

 Invalid License: a license that is not renewed within the five year active period and that is not renewed within the five year inactive period, as provided in 603 CMR 44.07.

 License: a Professional educator license issued to a person who has met the preparation and eligibility requirements established by the Board for a Professional license.
 This license is equivalent to a standard educator certificate as defined in M.G.L. c.
 71, § 38G.
-Professional licenses are valid for five years and are renewable for additional five year terms.
+Professional licenses are valid for five calendar years and are renewable for additional five year terms.

-Low-Performing Mathematics Program: Any mathematics program in a Massachusetts public middle or high school which has been identified as low-performing according to the criteria and process found in the Regulations on Accountability and Assistance for School Districts and Schools, 603 CMR 2.05.

-Mathematics Content Assessment: A diagnostic assessment of mathematics content knowledge designated by the Board and paid for by the Department.

-Mathematics Teacher: Any educator who teaches any mathematics course in a Massachusetts public school.

-Primary License: the license so designated by an educator who has more than one license.
+Primary License: the license so designated by an educator who has more than one Professional license.
 The primary license is usually the license under which the educator is employed.
 If the educator is employed in a position that requires more than one license, the educator may designate which of the licenses is the primary license.

 Professional Development Point (PDP): a unit of measurement of professional development activities.
 One clock hour is equivalent to one professional development point.
 One semester hour is equivalent to 15 PDPs.
 One continuing education unit is equivalent to ten PDPs.
 However, professional development activities sponsored or approved by the Department and advanced academic studies will receive 1.5 PDPs per clock hour.
 Department guidelines will detail the PDPs earned by professional development activities not readily measured in clock hours.